xyncro/sites-freya.io/reference/machines/http/configuration/decisions.rst

        <tr class="influence">
          <td><a href="../../../../_static/specifications.negotiation.html">acceptEncodingMatches</a></td>
          <td>n/a</td>
          <td>Is at least one acceptable encoding available?
-The implementation will refer to the <code>availableEncodings</code> property if configured, otherwise it is assumed that the server will decide on an appropriate encoding via a different process.</td>
+The implementation will refer to the <a href="properties.html#available-encodings">availableEncodings</a> property if configured, otherwise it is assumed that the server will decide on an appropriate encoding via a different process.</td>
        </tr>
      </tbody>
    </table>